JasonGao76/students/_posts/Time_Box_Entrees/2024-04-17-DataStructuresWriteUp.md

         - <img src="https://i.postimg.cc/WzrZ2G4H/APIJSON-5.png">
             - Cleans and processes the inputted data to convert sex and age into binary true/false.
         - From CPT: <img src="https://i.postimg.cc/cLdjvqvs/APIJSONCPT-3.png">
-            - Ensures data is correct and valid for the data the input is for.
+            - Ensures classname is valid by checking if the length is at least 2.
     - In Postman, show URL request and Body requirements for GET, POST, and UPDATE methods.
         - GET
             - From CPT: <img src="https://i.postimg.cc/sgKLSnW5/APIJSONCPT-4.png">
                 - Sent to currentchar to get the current character's stats.
+No body required for GET.
         - POST
             - <img src="https://i.postimg.cc/yYmRtytJ/APIJSON-6.png">
                 - Sent to Titanic api to calculate the survivability percent.
+Body has the relevant values to feed into the ML (name, socialclass, age, sex, siblings, family, fare, port, and alone).
             - <img src="https://i.postimg.cc/xjbMy2P3/APIJSON-7.png">
                 - Sent to Covid api to calculate the risk.
+Body has the relevant values to feed into the ML (new_cases, total_cases, recovery_rate, vaccination_rate).
         - UPDATE
             - From CPT: <img src="https://i.postimg.cc/6Qm1byY3/APIJSONCPT-5.png">
                 - Sent to currentchar to update current stats with new stats.
+Body has relevant class stats (classname, health, attack, range, movement).
     - In Postman, show the JSON response data for 200 success conditions on GET, POST, and UPDATE methods.
         - GET
             - From CPT: <img src="https://i.postimg.cc/7hvtDjvr/APIJSONCPT-6.png">
-                - Received the current character's statistics
+                - Received the current character's stats.
         - POST
             - <img src="https://i.postimg.cc/FKRJf5Rc/APIJSON-8.png">
-                - Received survivability probability (0.807)
+                - Received survivability probability (0.807).
             - <img src="https://i.postimg.cc/pd65zGhS/APIJSON-9.png">
-                - Received risk (83.802)
+                - Received risk as percent (83.802).
         - UPDATE
             - From CPT: <img src="https://i.postimg.cc/c4SkzqMQ/APIJSONCPT-7.png">
-                - Outputs the new stats.
+                - Outputs the new stats after being updated.
     - In Postman, show the JSON response for error for 400 when missing body on a POST request.
         - <img src="https://i.postimg.cc/qqftZNGX/APIJSON-10.png">
-            - No body in POST to get survivability probability, got 400 Bad Request error.
+            - No body in POST to get survivability probability, so 400 Bad Request error displayed.
         - <img src="https://i.postimg.cc/HnQJGTZG/APIJSON-11.png">
-            - No body in POST to get risk, got 400 Bad Request error.
+            - No body in POST to get risk, so 400 Bad Request error displayed.
     - In Postman, show the JSON response for error for 404 when providing an unknown user ID to a UPDATE request.
         - From CPT: N/A, our PUT was a little weird as we configured PUT to simply replace the first row in our liquid database with the new data in the body, allowing for a cleaner database.
+This made it so using an ID was unnecessary.

 > Frontend
 - Blog JavaScript API fetch code and formatting code to display JSON.